 This drive gear for a Dyson DC25 vacuum cleaner replaces the factory part that Dyson should--but doesn't--sell as a standalone replacement part.
 It has been painstakingly re-engineered, and features a thicker reinforced sidewall that should give it a longer life.
 I recommend printing it in flexible and strong (nylon) plastic.

-Before purchasing, use torx screwdriver bits to disassemble the beater brush head and insure not other parts are warped or broken.
-Note that there is a hidden torx screw in the beater brush insert shaft that connects the insert to the drive gear.
+Before purchasing, use torx screwdriver bits to disassemble the beater brush head and ensure no other parts are warped or broken.
+Note that there is a hidden torx screw in the base of the gear that attaches a shaft insert to the gear.
+In order to fit properly, you will need to undo this screw to move the shaft insert from your old gear to your new replacement one.